ResearchSuite/SecureQueue-ios/README.md

 [![License](https://img.shields.io/cocoapods/l/SecureQueue.svg?style=flat)](http://cocoapods.org/pods/SecureQueue)
 [![Platform](https://img.shields.io/cocoapods/p/SecureQueue.svg?style=flat)](http://cocoapods.org/pods/SecureQueue)

+**This project is currently experimental and will be changing rapidly.
+You probably shouldn't use it yet!**

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.